Omkar5400/SentinAI/README.md

 Retrieval: The Python backend queries the vector store to pull specific compliance sections from the Android 14 CDD.

-Reasoning: The LLM analyzes the app's permissions against the retrieved CDD context to generate a factual risk score (1-10) and verdict.
+Reasoning: The LLM analyzes the app's permissions against the retrieved CDD context to generate a factual risk and verdict.

 Delivery: The mobile UI dynamically color-codes results (Safe/Warning/Critical) based on the AI's structured response.